 “They provide us feedback on what they’re seeing, what they’d like to see change, how we might improve our products, what type of ratios are working for what type of symptoms,” said Morris Denton, CEO of TOCC, noting that he and other executives have telephone conferences with the medical board at least once per month.
 “We stay incredibly engaged with the patient and medical community in order to continue to develop and refine our products based upon what we know is working—and, often more importantly, when we think we can make improvements.”

 Feedback has resulted in some changes for TOCC.
 For example, some patients who have tree nut allergies said they are unable to consume coconut oil, prompting TOCC to start making some products with safflower oil, which is nut-free.

-Texas has a provision that infused products can contain only up to 5 milligrams of THC per serving, but those 5 milligrams can account for just 10% of the product’s total weight.
+Texas currently imposes a .5% THC limit by weight.
 That means patients who require more THC to treat their symptoms must consume large amounts of coconut or safflower oil.
 Many consumers wrote to TOCC seeking an alternative, so the company created a lozenge that contains 5 milligrams, allowing patients to get their daily doses through a reasonable number of lozenges rather than an unpalatable amount of cannabis oil.

 Denton said TOCC has developed a large enough clientele and network of physicians that it can assemble focus groups of 15-20 patients to test new formulations and products.